osu-crypto/libOTe/AUDIT.md

 - Existing malicious SoftSpoken tests exercise the corrected batching path.
 - The reservation checks in `OtExt_SoftSpoken_BufferState_Audit_Test` cover the shared correction-buffer accounting.

+## AUD-050: Invalid Noisy VOLE calls consumed OT state before failing

+Status: fixed

+Affected code:

+- Public `NoisyVoleSender::send()` and `NoisyVoleReceiver::receive()`
+  overloads that generate their own OTs.

+Concern:

+The receiver generated OTs before checking that its input and output counts matched or were nonzero.
+The sender also generated OTs before rejecting an empty output batch.
+The lower-level overloads performed some checks only after the outer overload had advanced the OT provider.

+Impact:

+Invalid local API input could consume one-time OT state without completing the VOLE.
+Reusing either endpoint after the failure could desynchronize its OT state from the peer.

+Resolution:

+Both public entry points now validate the batch and field dimensions before invoking the OT provider.
+The lower-level overloads retain the same validation for callers that supply OTs directly.

+Verification:

+- `Vole_Noisy_Audit_Test` submits empty and mismatched batches through the public overloads and confirms that the OT provider is not invoked.

+## AUD-051: Noisy VOLE allocation dimensions could wrap

+Status: fixed

+Affected code:

+- Message and serialization-buffer allocation in `NoisyVoleSender` and `NoisyVoleReceiver`.

+Concern:

+The implementations multiplied the field bit count, correlation count, and serialized element size without bounding any term.
+A wrapped product could allocate a buffer smaller than the subsequent loops expected.

+Impact:

+Ordinary `std::vector` inputs cannot reach the problematic sizes on current machines.
+A custom vector-like input with an invalid logical size, or a future large field context, could cause out-of-bounds access.
+This layer does not take these dimensions from the peer.

+Resolution:

+The entry points now limit correlation counts to `u32`, and field bit and byte sizes to `u16`.
+They also reject zero dimensions and inconsistent binary decompositions.
+The allocation products are evaluated as `u64`; the individual limits make their maximum product smaller than `2^64`.

+Verification:

+- `Vole_Noisy_Audit_Test` uses oversized vector-like inputs and confirms that both parties reject them before invoking the OT provider.
+- Existing `Vole_Noisy_test` cases cover the accepted field contexts.

+## AUD-052: Chosen Silent OT validated choices after consuming random OT state

+Status: fixed

+Affected code:

+- `SilentOtExtReceiver::receive()`.

+Concern:

+The chosen-OT adapter first completed a random Silent OT using an internally sized choice vector.
+It compared the caller's choice length only when XORing the correction bits afterward.
+Regular-noise execution had already cleared its one-time protocol state at that point.

+Impact:

+A mismatched local call consumed the receiver's Silent OT state and network transcript before failing.
+The peer could retain the corresponding completed sender state, leaving the endpoints inconsistent.

+Resolution:

+The chosen receiver now checks the caller's choice and output lengths before configuration, base generation, expansion, or communication.

+Verification:

+- `OtExt_Silent_AuditState_Test` submits mismatched lengths and confirms that the receiver remains unconfigured.

+## AUD-053: Syndrome-decoding configuration accepted unbounded dimensions

+Status: fixed

+Affected code:

+- `syndromeDecodingConfigure()`.

+Concern:

+The configuration routine accepted arbitrary `u64` request sizes, security parameters, and group bit counts.
+Derived rounding and dimension products could therefore wrap before later allocations used the configuration.

+Impact:

+This was a local caller-size bug.
+Extreme inputs could produce a small, internally inconsistent configuration and later cause protocol failure or an out-of-bounds access.
+The protocol does not receive these values from its peer.

+Resolution:

+The routine now limits the security parameter to 1,024 bits, the request size to `u32`, and the group bit count to `u16`.
+These limits cover the supported use cases and keep every derived dimension representable as `u64`.

+Verification:

+- `Vole_Noisy_Audit_Test` checks each configuration limit independently.